Picaazi/KidSat/README.md

 1. Python, git etc should be already installed so begin by cloning the KidSatExt repository.
 2. The Deep Learning VM uses a conda virutal environment, install the modules from ```requirements.txt```.
 3. Copy the data in ```processed_data``` from the Cloud Bucket to the VM using ```gcloud storage```.
 4. To load the imagery when training the dino model, we need each images file path.
-The images can either be copied to the VM from the Bucket, or to a disk drive that can be attached to the VM.
-It is possible to load the images directly from the Cloud Bucket, this will require some adaptations to the code in ```modelling/dino```.
+We can do this by mounting the Cloud Bucket to the VM using ```gcsfuse```.

 ### Dino Model Training